Do I Need a Real Estate License to

 Information for Rental Property Owners

 We recommend that homeowners who are looking for property management services think hard about how they proceed.
 We believe you should hire a property manager who is a licensed Real Estate Agent.
 You should ask that FIRST of any prospective property manager.
-If they cannot show you valid license information, you should seriously consider looking elsewhere You can always look up their license status on the MREC website.
+If they cannot show you valid license information, you should seriously consider looking elsewhere.
+You can always look up their license status on the MREC website.
 The MREC also publishes disciplinary actions that they take every year.
 The information is there for consumers to do their own research.